chbh-opensource/chbh-on-bear/docs/meg/acquisition/tidying_up.md

 **<span style="color:maroon">Return to the Control Room, and ...</span>**<br />

 - [ ] Remove, and throw away, disposable Response box covers (if used).
-If not, wipe down NAtA button boxes - with alcohol wipes (not gel!).
+If not, wipe down NAtA button boxes - with Alcohol wipes (not gel!).
 Be careful!
 Don't wipe too hard!
 - [ ] Throw away disposable electrodes/used *Micropore* tape.
 - [ ] If used, [Clean EEG caps].
 - [ ] Clean reusable electrodes.